devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 The physical or virtual machines that make up a Kubernetes cluster, where containers are scheduled to run.

 In Devtron, you can view nodes by going to Resource Browser → (choose a cluster) → Nodes.
-[Read More...](../user-guide/resource-browser.md#nodes)

 ### Objects